-PS 2147 ANALYSIS OF BEHAVIORAL DATA - LEVEL 4
+PS 2047 ANALYSIS OF BEHAVIORAL DATA - LEVEL 4

 A comprehensive coverage of fundamental aspects in probability and statistics.
 Analysis of behavioral data with graphs, descriptive and inferential statistics.
 Interpretation of research findings from graphs, parametric and non-parametric tests.
 The use of SPSS statistical software constitutes an integral part of teaching and learning.
+Laboratory sessions complement the lectures.